gwDistSys20/gwDistSys20.github.io/index.md

 ## Announcements ##
-- This website is under construction.
+- This website is under construction!
+More details will be added soon.
+Check the [Syllabus](syllabus/) for more info.
-- Both sections 10 and 11 of CSCI 6421 will meet together as one class.
+- Both sections 10 and 11 of CSCI 6421 will meet together *as one class*.
+You can register for either section with no difference.
+- *We will meet online using the Blackboard Collaborate Ultra* tool.
+- If for some reason you want to attend class but you are not yet officially registered, you must contact Prof. Wood before the first class.

 <hr>